leinfink/advent-of-code/README.md

 https://adventofcode.com/2022/

-Includes automated testing using macros.
+Includes automated testing.
+Solutions should provide functions 'part1' and 'part2' that take the input string and return the answer.

 Careful, spoilers!